Franchise Business Plan | Franchise Coach

 Cash Flow Statement:

-Tracks money coming in and going out of your business, showing your ability to meet financial obligations and maintain operations.
+This tracks money coming in and going out of your business – it shows whether you can meet your financial obligations and keep operations running.

 Income Statement (Profit & Loss):

-Use industry benchmarks and available data to make sure your projections are realistic.
-These statements not only help you plan for success but also give investors confidence in your franchise’s potential.
+Use industry benchmarks and whatever data you have available to make sure your projections are realistic.
+These statements will not only help you plan for success but also give investors the confidence they need to believe in your franchise’s potential.

 How to Keep Your Franchise Business Plan Current